PDEGuild/DFK_Leveling_Script/README.md

 >  `hero_id` id of the hero you want leveled up

->  `meditation.stat2id('luck'), meditation.stat2id('dexterity'), meditation.stat2id('intelligence')` replace these with the stats you want to pick.
+>  `meditation.stat2id('luck'), meditation.stat2id('dexterity'), meditation.stat2id('intelligence')` replace these with the stats you want to select for leveling up.
 You can see what stat "strings" are available to use in `meditation/meditation.py`

 3. Once it is configured to your liking, run it with `python meditate_LCK_AGI_VIT.py`
 4. You can create copies of the script so that it's templated, like how I did for LCK DEX INT or VIT DEX INT